A daughter of immigrants from the Philippines has been elected to the city council of Montreal.

 Here’s her official profile with Ensemble Montreal:

 “Born and raised in Côte-des-Neiges, Stephanie is a 1st generation Filipino-Canadian.
 She began her involvement in her community at an early age.
-With only a few members of her family in Canada, her parents turned to the Filipino community and volunteering to build a tight-knit network.
+With only a few members of her family in Canada, her parents turned to the Filipino community and volunteered to build a tight-knit network.
 From joining services such as the yearly flower distribution in the borough of Côte-des-Neiges-Notre-Dame-de-Grâce to offering meals at shelters, Stephanie developed a strong belief in giving back to the community and to those in vulnerable situations.

 “A graduate from McGill University in Political Sciences and International Development, Stephanie has focused her efforts on non-profit organizations and community initiatives.
 In 2014, post-graduation, she volunteered and worked in Monterrey, Mexico for an NGO called “La Paz Comienza Con Los Niños” (Peace Begins with Children).
 Through her work, she learned and acquired skills in project management, public relations and fundraising.
 Her experience in Mexico also led her to return to Montreal with a desire to work on local issues and give back to her community.
 Today, she is part of the Strengthening Families Program team led by the Côte-des-Neiges Black Community Association.
 She is also the director of Communications for the Filipino Heritage Society of Montreal.